gbv/beaconspec/beacon.md

 ### MESSAGE

-The `MESSAGE` meta field is used to specify a default value for link annotations.
+The `MESSAGE` meta field specifies a default value for link annotations.

 ### RELATION

+The `RELATION` meta field specifies relation types of links.
+The field value MUST be one of:

+* a URI
-All links in a link dump share a common relation type, specified by the `RELATION` meta field.
-A relation type MUST be either a URI or a registered link type from the IANA link relations registry [](#RFC5988).
+* a registered link type from the IANA link relations registry [](#RFC5988)
+* a URI pattern as described in [](#uri-patterns)

-The default relation type is `http://www.w3.org/2000/01/rdf-schema#seeAlso`.
+The default value is `http://www.w3.org/2000/01/rdf-schema#seeAlso`.

 ### ANNOTATION